epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/sitespecific.md

 Analysis will be restricted to singleton births.
 If the DNA methylation data stems from a case-cohort study, please restrict the analysis to the sub-cohort.
 If the DNA methylation data stems from a case-control study, please let us know, and we can discuss the best exclusion criteria to use given the study design that generated the data.

-As extra sensitivity analyses, we will ask you to run the models again in the following subsets of children:

-1.	**Subset 1**: Mothers without pregnancy complications or physician initiated delivery that might affect gestational age.
+As an extra sensitivity analysis, we ask you to run the models again among the subset of mothers without pregnancy complications or physician initiated delivery that might affect gestational age.
 Here a suggested list of variables to consider for exclusion:
 +	Pre-existing medical conditions in the mother:
     - diabetes (type 1, type 2)
     - hypertension
     - autoimmunediseases (including SLE, RA, and sclerodermia)
     - immuno-compromised patients
 +	Pregnancy complications:
     - gestational diabetes
     - placental abruption
     - placenta previa
     - pre-eclampsia/eclampsia
     - polyhydramnios, oligohydramnios
     - placental insufficiency
     - cervical insufficiency, isoimmunization,
     - cervical cerclaje
 + Physician initiated delivery, which might be indicative of pregnancy complications.
 + Caesarian section, if due to pregnancy complications.
 C-sections due to complications during labor are kept in.
-2.	**Subset 2**: All previous restrictions in only term births (>=37 weeks GA)

 ### Gestational age outcomes